richelleleung/richelleleung.github.io/index.md

 </p>
 ### Contact Me!

 Want to know more about me?
-Email me at richelle.leung@yahoo.com Check out [@doddchellee](https://www.instagram.com/doddchellee/) on instagram for my other leisure work as well!
+Please feel free to email me at richelle.leung@yahoo.com
+<br/> Check out [@doddchellee](https://www.instagram.com/doddchellee/) on instagram for my other leisure work as well!